terrylinooo/githuber-md/README.txt

 = 1.11.2

-* Fix issue #31 - This issue occured again because of the modification of #57.
+* Fix issue #31 - This issue occurred again because of the modification of #57.

 == Known Issues ==